hooverken/ARMPowershell/README.md

 ### **ProfileShareName**

-The name of the file share to use.
+The name of the file share to configure.
 If this share name does not exist it will be created for you.
-If the filename contains mixed case characters it will be converted to all-lowercase as required by Azure Files.<br><br>  For the full list of share name constraints see [this link](https://docs.microsoft.com/en-us/rest/api/storageservices/naming-and-referencing-shares--directories--files--and-metadata#share-names)
+If the filename contains mixed case characters the name will be converted to all-lowercase as required by Azure Files.
+For the full list of share name constraints see [this link](https://docs.microsoft.com/en-us/rest/api/storageservices/naming-and-referencing-shares--directories--files--and-metadata#share-names)

 ### **ShareAdminGroupName**
 The name of an Active directory group which contains users that should have privileged (full control) access to the Azure Files share.
 This group must be synced to Azure AD.
+It will be assigned IAM role [Storage File Data SMB Share Elevated Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#storage-file-data-smb-share-elevated-contributor)

 ### **ShareUserGroupName**
 The name of an Active directory group which contains end users that will have their profiles stored on the Azure Files share.
 This group must be synced to Azure AD.
+It will be assigned IAM role [Storage File Data SMB Share Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#storage-file-data-smb-share-contributor)

 ![Screenshot](https://raw.githubusercontent.com/hooverken/ARMPowershell/main/Configure-AzFilesShareForFSLogixProfileContainers.PNG)